 Here is what I recommend when it comes to tipping people who are not working in cafes, bars or restaurants:

-Taxi drivers: unlike in other countries, taxi drivers don’t really expect a tip and locals usually round up the amount (so 22 Kuna to 25, which is less than 50 Eurocents).
+Taxi drivers: unlike in other countries, taxi drivers don’t really expect a tip and locals usually round up the amount, for example from 3.50 Euros to 4 Euros, but also from 8 to 10.

 So doing the same or going the extra mile to add a bit more will keep them happy.
-But don’t go over 10%.
+But try not to go over 10% – there’s really no need for that and not expected.

-Hotel staff: you’re not expected to tip anything at the reception, but if there’s good service, 5 euros (or even 10 if you’re generous) will be well received.
+Hotel staff: you’re not expected to tip anything at the reception, but if there’s good service, 5 euros (or even 10 if you’re generous) will be well received and appreciated.

 Also plan to give around 1.5 Euros to the porter and a similar amount for the cleaning lady (each day or every other day).